 Medical malpractice claims are routed exclusively in injuries related to hospital and medical care.
 The statute of limitations is shorter than regular personal injury lawsuits, therefore, it is easy for injured patients to miss the window for filing a claim.
 The complexity of medical malpractice claims and the nuanced medical issues that they involve are difficult to navigate without the assistance of a skilled medical malpractice attorney.

 If you or someone you love has suffered injuries caused by surgical error, consult an attorney to see what your options are for pursuing a medical malpractice claim.
 As stated above, medical malpractice claims are very difficult to prove.
 Retaining an experienced surgical injury lawyer is necessary to put a patient in the best possible position to seek just compensation for injuries suffered at the hands of a negligent surgeon.
-The Law Offices of Prosper Shaked will use every tool and resource available to fight tirelessly for your legal rights and help you get back on your feet again.
-Call the Law Offices of Prosper Shaked today at (305) 690-0244 for a free and confidential consultation.
+Prosper Shaked Accident Injury Attorneys PA will use every tool and resource available to fight tirelessly for your legal rights and help you get back on your feet again.
+Call Prosper Shaked today at (305) 694-2676 for a free and confidential consultation.